Building Entrepreneurial Spirit in Uganda

 I had been on an extended maternity leave and I was not doing any income-generating activity.
 When I heard about the training, I decided to join.
 It gave me the encouragement to get out of my comfort zone.
 I was able to start my charcoal business and it is now three weeks old.
 I am happy because I get money from my business.” |

-Help us expand this program to many more women and men in rural Uganda
+Help us expand this life-changing program to more women and men in rural Uganda |